 It'll take between one hour and one and a half hours depending on the train you choose.
 The high-speed train tickets cost between € 21 (US$ 22.50) and € 24 (US$ 25.80).
 The regional train costs € 9.20 (US$ 9.90).

 We recommend buying your tickets online on Trenitalia’s official webpage:

 One-day guided trip

 You can also book a one-day guided trip from Milan to Sirmione.
-The guided tour includes transport to Sirmione by bus and a guided visit of the area, so that you don't have to worry about anything.
+The guided tour includes transport to Sirmione by bus and a guided tour of the area, so you don't have to worry about anything.
 All you need to do is relax and enjoy the trip.